-Large teams of ecologists, scientists, academics and postgraduate researchers who are specialists in various aspects of biodiversity or social and economic studies are concentrated at the target study sites.
+Large teams of ecologists, scientists, academics and postgraduate researchers who are specialists in various aspects of biodiversity, zoology, or ecology are concentrated at the target study sites.
 This gives volunteers the opportunity to work on a wide range of projects alongside field specialists.

-The expeditions produce a large number of publications in peer-reviewed journals each year – over 500 so far – almost all of which had data collected by teams of volunteers.
-It has also led to the discovery of 37 new species that have been formally described.
-Independent funding enables large temporal and spatial biodiversity and socio-economic datasets to be produced and provide information to help with organising effective conservation management programmes.
+The expeditions produce a large number of publications in peer-reviewed journals each year – over 650 so far.
+This includes numerous papers in the two most prestigious academic journals – Science and Nature.
+It has also led to the discovery of 73 new species that have been formally described.
+Our independent funding enables us to create and maintain large temporal and spatial biodiversity datasets, which not only underpin our research, but also provide information to help with organising effective conservation management programmes in the sites we work in.

 Most science programmes that deliver research outcomes are funded on a short-term basis by grants with typically tightly restricted aims.
 Long-term projects covering large bio-geographical scales that can incorporate more than one ecosystem are rare.
 By adopting a volunteer funded model, Opwall does not suffer from those restrictions and can draw upon researchers from a wide range of different disciplines and academic institutions, and create long-term research projects.